Chief Executive Officer

 Michelle Biehler - O.T.
 Reg.
 (Ont.)
 Occupational Therapist

-Director, Privacy and Health Records
+Director, Health Records and Clinical Infrastructure

 (705) 719-4795 x 2252

 Michelle has more than 30 years of experience working in administration and a clinical background as an Occupational Therapist in both public and private settings.
-In 2006, Michelle joined CTN as a clinical director, after six years of management experience in the children’s services sector.
+In 2006, Michelle joined CTN as a clinical director after six years of management experience in the children’s services sector.
 She was involved in the planning and implementation of CTN.
 Prior to this, Michelle had a successful private practice, focused on children.

 Michelle is passionate about creating inclusive communities and creating opportunities for children and youth with special needs to truly participate in their home life, school and community.
-Michelle’s free time is often spent with her misbehaved dog named “Sulley” and a cat named “Boots” who keeps everyone in line.
+Michelle’s free time is often spent with her misbehaved dog named “Sulley” and a cat named “Huxley” who keeps everyone in line.

 Carolyn Gravelle - CPA, CGA